-Al-Baghdadi: Russia says it may have killed ISIS chief
+Baghdadi: Russia says it may have killed ISIS chief

 The airstrike was carried out following drone footage confirmation of the council's meeting location, state-run Sputnik reports.

-CNN is not able to verify the Russian claims, and there have been multiple reports of al-Baghdadi's death in the past that have turned out to be false.
+CNN is not able to verify the Russian claims, and there have been multiple reports of Baghdadi's death in the past that have turned out to be false.

 Al-Baghdadi: An elusive and brutal leader